muralikrishna02/nyc-airbnb-market-analysis/README.md

 ## Viewing the Dashboard

-There are a couple of ways to view the Tableau dashboard:

 - **Tableau Public:** You can view the dashboard online on [Tableau Public](https://public.tableau.com/app/profile/murali.krishna.avula/viz/Airbnb_NYC_17130500525390/Dashboard1).
 This link allows you to explore the visualizations interactively.